flatpak/flatpak.github.io/source/getting.html.haml.markdown

   ### Fedora

-  A `flatpak` package is available for Fedora from version 22.
+  A `flatpak` package will be available shortly for Fedora from version 22.

   ### Ubuntu